-Grief after stroke is something that many survivors face.
+Grief after stroke is a challenge that many survivors and caregivers face.
 When your life changes overnight, it’s only natural to feel grief – and everyone experiences it differently.

 After a stroke, it helps to understand the stages of grief that you may go through.
 Through self-understanding and healthy coping mechanisms, you can help yourself reach the last stage of grief, which is acceptance.